phongse/libosrs/README.md

 # libosrs

-An Oldschool Runescape API library written in Rust.
+An Oldschool RuneScape API library written in Rust.
 Can serialize the output into JSON format.

 ## Examples